-The City of Raleigh was awarded $73.2 million that must be spent by December 2026 through the American Rescue Plan Act 2021.
+Raleigh received 73.2 million that must be spent by December 2026 through the American Rescue Plan Act (ARPA) of 2021.
 It was signed into law by President Joe Biden on March 11, 2021.
 The results are in!
 We have collected responses from our community survey, and a snapshot of the results can be seen below.
 Results are still being accepted for the remaining $23.7 million in funds not yet appropriated.

 Five Areas of Funding